Target Usage: To make use of multiple timelines of work in a local repository.

 Right-click on the feature1 branch and choose Merge....
 The resulting revision graph should look like this:

-Now, any changes you made in feature1 branch are available in the main branch.
+The changes you made in feature1 are now available in main.

 done!